unexpectedjs/unexpected/documentation/assertions/function/to-throw.md

   throw new Error('The error message!');
 }
 to throw 'The error message'
-  expected Error({ message: 'The error message!' }) to satisfy 'The error message'
+  expected Error('The error message!') to satisfy 'The error message'

   -The error message!
   +The error message